UOA-MEDSCI-736/kdea020-metabolomics/README.md

 #### R^2 output
 By default, NoRAND will produce an exported table, in .tdt (tab-delimited text file) format, of all R^2 values for each compound and both models.
 This may be found as exports/NoRAND_R2.tdt.

 If the user does not desire this function, it may be disabled by commenting out the `GetAllR2()` near the bottom of NoRAND_main.R.
 Alternatively, if the user wishes to edit the output of the function or change the name of the file produced (for example) the function `GetAllR2()` is straightforward to edit, and located in Modules/statfunctions.R.
-Just alter the vector `newfile` to the file path and name you wish to export to.
+Just alter the vector `newfile` to the file path and name you wish to export to instead.

 Contact me